JRJurman/automated-ticket-printer/README.md

 ## Purpose
-Over the course of the last few years, I've kept track of my work items by writing them on post-it notes, and then putting them on my laptop, monitors, etc, and then putting them on a makeshift spindle (2 paperclips) when I was done .
+Over the course of the last few years, I've kept track of my work items by writing them on post-it notes, and then putting them on my laptop, monitors, etc, and then putting them on a makeshift spindle (2 paperclips) when I was done.

 ![](https://scontent-ord1-1.xx.fbcdn.net/t31.0-8/11807631_10206715064810468_2145873783479697970_o.jpg)
 _The past_